 Art: Clacton Pigeon Mural – Banksy

-Looking past the seemingly discriminatory tone of Banksy’s Clacton Pigeon Mural, children consider what message he was really trying to convey and alter the image to reflect British Values.
+Looking past the seemingly discriminatory The lightness or darkness of something of Banksy’s Clacton Pigeon Mural, children consider what message he was really trying to convey and alter the image to reflect British Values.
 Go to this lesson >

 Art: Exploring prehistoric art

 Children are introduced to cave art and reflect upon the purpose of the drawings before working on developing their sense of proportion in drawing.
 Go to this lesson >

 D&T: Food – Eating seasonally – Where in the world?

 Children identify the different climates fruits and vegetables grow in and follow a A set of instructions for making or preparing a food item or dish…. to make Japanese The part of a plant that contains seeds. skewers with plum sauce.
 Go to this lesson >

 Music: Chinese new year – Pentatonic scale

 Learning that the pentatonic scale is a five-note scale, used in many cultures across the world, pupils use a tuned instrument to play the scale together as a class, before moving on to playing pentatonic melodies in pairs.
 Go to this lesson >

 After hearing the sounds of some of Africa’s most notorious animals, children use instruments to replicate the sounds, experimenting with the variations of timbre.
 Go to this lesson >